 For an online course option, call the PN Program office.
 The online course is offered through Wilson College.
 Call for current cost.

-Students may choose any school offering 3 or more college credit course.
+Students may choose any post-secondary school Medical Terminology course offering 3 or more credits.
 Course should be current within last 5 years.
 Highly recommended for all incoming students for best success in the PN Program.

 Transfer Fee – $100 For students who were admitted to the Program, attended orientation, and then requested transfer to the next class.
 The student may request transfer one time from the original acceptance.